Government Work Plan 2021 - Stage 2

 How to watch/listen

-The best way to watch the debate is in person, sitting in the Public Gallery at the Royal Court.
+The best way to watch a debate is in person, sitting in the Public Gallery at the Royal Court.
 For a step-by-step guide to using the Gallery, click here.

 Alternatively, you can listen on the radio by tuning to 1116AM (medium wave).
 Or listen online on the BBC Guernsey website – just search for ‘BBC States of Guernsey Live’.